Optimization

 Example use:

-density_my_par, bins_my_par = np.histogram([sample_0, sample_1, ..., sample_n], bins=20, density=True)
+density_my_par, bins_my_par = np.histogram([sample_0, sample_1, ..., sample_n], bins=50, density=True) # convert to a list of samples to a binned PDF

 prior_fcn = prior_custom